RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 We want to find the leaf JR_112_1 (numbers match pdb filename 3U3B_0112_0001.pdb) and note the upstream branches.
-It is a little hard to do this straight from the text, so you may want to use a phylogenic tree viewer of some kind.
+It is a little hard to do this straight from the text, so you may want to use a phylogenic tree viewer of some kind (or the tool described in the next section).
 The tree looks like this:

 ```